Markel International - Slavery and Human Trafficking Statement for the Financial Year 2019

 MARKEL’S CODE OF CONDUCT

 We have a Code of Conduct because companies with strong ethical cultures have a strong foundation for success.
 Vendors, customers and shareholders can rely on them to do the right thing.
 The Code of Conduct reminds Markel Associates how Markel conducts business and how we work with each other and our partners.
+A certification of compliance with the Code of Conduct is required from all our employees and directors.
 All employees sign up to the Code of Conduct and it is a core element in living the Markel Style.
 A culture of openness within the Markel International Group is encouraged where employees can raise concerns over unethical, illegal or dangerous practices, including slavery or human trafficking, under Markel International’s whistleblowing policy.